Sue Brokmeier, ECE Coordinator

 Certification and Licensure

-Candidates who have completed the curriculum many apply for the Kindergarten Education endorsement on their teaching certificate.
-They are not required to take an additional PRAXIS test to add this endorsement in South Dakota.
-However, those educators seeking initial certification and licensure in their content area must complete the PRAXIS II content test, as well as the PRAXIS II Principles of Learning and Teaching test.
+With this major and the accompanying teacher education coursework required for teaching licensure, candidates are eligible to take the Praxis content tests, and apply for a teaching license in South Dakota.
+Students are required to take the PRAXIS II content test, as well as the PRAXIS II Principles of Learning and Teaching test.
 The minimum score for the Praxis II PLT must be obtained for teaching licensure and varies by state.

 Course Delivery Format